 The process consists of the person in question having conversations with trained healthcare professionals.
 These conversations often take place over several meetings to allow families and carers to be involved.
 This results in a completed ReSPECT form that details the types of care and treatment they would or would not want to be considered for in an emergency.

 ReSPECT will also record a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) decision if one has been made.
 However, ReSPECT is about much wider care preferences and is equally applicable to patients for whom resuscitation is appropriate.

 ReSPECT can be used for any age (with appropriate parental involvement for children and young people).
-However, in the first instance in our region our focus is on adult patients.
+However, in the first instance in the West of England our focus is on adult patients.
 Information on ReSPECT for young people and parents is available on the ReSPECT process website.

 - What the ReSPECT process is

 - How to structure the conversation